impactorbitco/handbook-main/content/ims/policies/HR/Flexitime Policy.md

 **Acknowledgment of Receipt:**

-I acknowledge that I have received a copy of the Flexitime Policy of Green Orbit Digital and understand my responsibilities under this policy.
+I acknowledge that I have received a copy of the Flexitime Policy of Impact Orbit Creative Group and understand my responsibilities under this policy.

 Employee Name: _______________________